Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution

 \section{ACKNOWLEDGMENTS}

 The work at CSIR Central Glass and Ceramic Research Institute (CGCRI) was supported by the Science and Engineering Research Board (SERB) Distinguished Fellowship Program 2019 (No. SB/DF/008/2019).
 AKR acknowledges SERB for financial support in the form of a fellowship (No. SB / DF / 008/2019) and additional support through the Indian National Science Academy (INSA) Senior Scientist Program.
 SP thanks the Council of Scientific and Industrial Research (CSIR), India, for the CSIR-NET Fellowship.
 KC thanks the Department of Science and Technology (DST), India, for the INSPIRE Fellowship (IF210326).
-The authors thank Dr. Biswarup Satpati and Tukai Singha of Saha Institute of Nuclear Physics (SINP), Kolkata, India, for their help with TEM measurements.
-The authors also thank Dr. Praveen Kumar of the Indian Association for the Cultivation of Science (IACS) for their help in AFM measurements and Mr. Subhadip Sardar, CSIR-CGCRI, for his help in simulating Moiré patterns.
+The authors thank Mr. Tukai Singha of Saha Institute of Nuclear Physics (SINP), Kolkata, India, for his help in TEM measurements and Dr. Ram Janay Choudhary of UGC DAE CSR, Inore, India for his help in ResPES measurement.
+The authors also thank Mr. Subhadip Sardar, CSIR-CGCRI, for his help in simulating Moiré patterns.
 JS and MK acknowledge National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM RUDRA’ at S.N.
 Bose National Centre for Basic Sciences, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and the Department of Science and Technology (DST), Government of India.